furkanyesiler/pitchdistamr/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-ff69b4.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/)
-# Pitch Distribution Based Culture-Specific Mode Recognition Toolbox
+# Pitch Distribution Based Culture-Specific Mode Recognition

 ## Introduction
 This repository contains python files to compute pitch distributions aligned with the respected tonic frequencies of recordings and to perform supervised mode recognition.
 It uses culture-specific algorithms for Turkish Makam Music to obtain pitch distributions.
 For supervised mode recognition, a Multi-Layer Perceptron (MLP) model is used.
 The proposed method outperforms previous works on Turkish Makam Recognition Dataset.

-Please cite the publication below, if you use the toolbox in your work:
+Please cite the publication below, if you use the repository in your work:

 > F. Yesiler, B. Bozkurt and X. Serra.
 "Makam Recognition Using Extended Pitch Distribution Features and Multi-Layer Perceptrons".
 In 15th Sound and Music Computing Conference, Limassol, Cyprus, 2018.

-This toolbox is mainly created to provide a straightforward access to pitch distribution computation and supervised mode recognition tasks.
+This repository is mainly created to provide a straightforward access to pitch distribution computation and supervised mode recognition tasks.
 Currently, the algorithms for [pitch extraction](https://github.com/sertansenturk/predominantmelodymakam) and [tonic frequency estimation](https://github.com/hsercanatli/tonicidentifier_makam) are culture-specific for Turkish Makam Music.
-An extension that includes other music traditions such as Hindustani Music and Carnatic Music will be the next step of this toolbox.
+An extension that includes other music traditions such as Hindustani Music and Carnatic Music will be the next step of this work.

 ## Usage

+Please refer to the [Demo.ipynb](https://github.com/furkanyesiler/pitchdistamr/blob/master/Demo.ipynb) for a demonstration of this repository.

 ### Pitch Distribution Computation

 To compute pitch distributions, following cases can be considered: